MikeHankinson/MechaCar_Statistical_Analysis/README.md

 ----------------------------------------------------------------------------------

 ## Overview of the Statistical Analysis
-Citi Bike is a privately owned public bicycle sharing system serving the New York City boroughs of the Bronx, Brooklyn, Manhattan, and Queens, as well as Jersey City, New Jersey.
-The intent of this analysis is to study the NYC ride sharing service to determine the feasibility of a similar program in Des Moines.
+Perform retrospective analysis on historical data, analytical verification of current automotive specifications and study desgin of future auto testing.

 ## Data Sources
-Data for analysis was obtained from the Citi Bike website.
-Slight data manipulation was performed using [python code](NYC_CitiBike_Challenge.ipynb) in Juptyer Notebook.
+Data for analysis was provided in two csv files ([MPG](MechaCar_mpg.csv) and [Suspension](Suspension_Coil.csv)).

 ## Linear Regression to Predict MPG